LDongIL/LDongIL.github.io/about.md

 <center>Molecular absorption spectroscopy as well as the microwave generation based on transferred optical frequency standard</center>
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The research above are being presented in conference paper as an co-author, while is under going review process in Nat.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The research above is being presented in conference paper as an co-author, while is under going review process in Nat.
 Light journal paper